Almaden Minerals (NYSE:AAU) Receives New Coverage from Analysts at StockNews.com

-Stock analysts at StockNews.com started coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research report issued on Sunday.
-The brokerage set a “sell” rating on the stock.
+Analysts at StockNews.com initiated coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research note issued to investors on Monday.
+The firm set a “sell” rating on the stock.

 About Almaden Minerals